 FACEBOOK - the Society is also on facebook.
 If you are a facebook member feel free to add things to the page.
 If you are not a member let Jo Harding (who maintains the site despite no longer living in the country) have a note of what you would like to include and she will sort it out for you.
 To see what is on it just click on the logo on our website.

-THE SECOND OF OUR SUMMER OUTINGS was organised by Eddie and Doreen Evans at Springhead Park, Willerby Road, Hull on 22 June when members had a very pleasant afternoon trying crown green bowls followed by afternoon tea in the Golf Club.
+OUR SUMMER OUTING was organised by President Eddie Evans and his wife Doreen at Springhead Park in Hull on 21 June when members had a very pleasant afternoon trying crown green bowling followed by delicious afternoon tea in the Golf Club.

 NO INCREASE IN SUBSCRIPTIONS AGAIN.
-In view of the Society's sound financial position, it was agreed at the Annual General Meeting that subscriptions for 2016/17 would remain at £15.00 per member.
-This is the eighth year running that subscriptions have not been increased.
+In view of the Society's sound financial position, it was agreed at the Annual General Meeting that subscriptions for 2017/18 would remain at £15.00 per member.
+This is the ninth year running that subscriptions have not been increased.
 New members pay nothing for the first year.

-THE ANNUAL GENERAL MEETING was held on 20 May.
-As well as continuing for his second year as President, Roger Uglow agreed to be Chairman for 2016/17 and was duly elected by the 15 members present.
-Merle Skinner was elected Vice Chairman and John Butler Treasurer.
+THE ANNUAL GENERAL MEETING was held on 12 May.
+Eddie Evans was elected President, Merle Skinner Chairman, and John Butler Treasurer and Roger Uglow Past Chairman.
 There were no nominations for Secretary although a number of members agreed to take on specific aspects.
-The other Committee members elected were Penny Cook, Nev Jones, Nesta Merrells and Dave Thomas leaving one vacancy.
-The formal meeting was followed by members sharing their memories of "travelling in Wales".
+The other Committee members elected were Penny and Richard Cook, leaving three vacancies.
+The formal meeting was followed by members sharing their memories of Wales.

-THE ST DAVID'S DAY SERVICE on 28 February was hosted by Reverend Richard Sherlock and Cottingham Road Baptist Church and was followed by the customary Welsh cakes to go with the tea and coffee.
-These, along with the daffodills and Welsh dolls decorating the church and the distinctive Welsh flavour to the order of service, made it an especially Welsh occasion.
+THE ST DAVID'S DAY SERVICE on 5 March was at the Zion United Reform Church in Cottingham and was followed by the customary Welsh cakes to go with the tea and coffee.
+These, along with the daffodils and Welsh dolls decorating the church and the distinctive Welsh flavour to the order of service, made it an especially Welsh occasion.

-OUR ST DAVID'S DAY DINNER was on 27 February at the Ferguson Fawsitt Hotel in Walkington.
-With only 30 members and friends present it was not as well attended as in some of the past years (due to illness and a number of people being away on holiday) but those who were there all agreed that it was an excellent evening with great food and company.
-Margaret Williams, in proposing the toast to the Society, gave a fascinating account of its foundation 69 years ago and how it had developed since then.
-Many thanks to the young harpist who played so well and to Nesta Merrells who organised the evening and decorated the room so beautifully.
+OUR ST DAVID'S DAY DINNER was on 1 March at the Tickton Grange Hotel.
+With only 36 members and friends present it was not as well attended as in some of the past years (due to illness and a number of people being away on holiday) but those who were there all agreed that it was an excellent evening with great food and company.
+Many thanks to Dave Thomas and Carol Withers for the musical entertainment.

 X X X X X X